jamesleiner/Data-Fission/README.md

 Prior to running the code, please install and download the [trendfiltering](https://capolitsch.github.io/trendfiltering/) package by  [Collin Politsch](https://collinpolitsch.com/).
 The remainder of the pre-requistie packages can be download through the CRAN repository.

 ## Instructions
 * The experiments for the interactive multiple testing application (section 3) need to be run on a cluster.
-To do this, please:
+To do this, please
   * Create a results folder in your working directory to store output
   * Run the script `interactive_experiments_batch.sh` on a cluster (currently written assuming a slurm scheduler)
   * Run the script `Interactive Testing -- Figures.R` to reproduce the plots in the document.
 * The experiments for sections 4,5, and 6 may be run on a personal computer but can be sped up considerably if using a a machine with multiple cores.
 To reproduce the results, please:
   * Create a results folder in your working directory to store output
   * Run the script `Regression Experiments.R`